knative/docs/docs/install/any-kubernetes-cluster.md

 kubectl apply --filename {{< artifact repo="serving" file="serving-default-domain.yaml" >}}
 ```

 **Caveat**: This will only work if the cluster LoadBalancer service exposes an IPv4 address, so it will not work with IPv6 clusters, AWS, or local setups like Minikube.
-For these, see "Real DNS" or "Temporary DNS".
+For these, see "Real DNS".
 {{< /tab >}}